wasm32-unknown-unknown

 Here the mvp "cpu" is a placeholder in LLVM for disabling all supported features by default.
 Cargo's -Zbuild-std feature, a Nightly Rust feature, is then used to recompile the standard library in addition to your own code.
 This will produce a binary that uses only the original WebAssembly features by default and no proposals since its inception.

-To enable individual features it can be done with -Ctarget-feature=+foo.
+To enable individual features on either this target or wasm32v1-none, pass arguments of the form -Ctarget-feature=+foo.
 Available features for Rust code itself are documented in the reference and can also be found through:

 $ rustc -Ctarget-feature=help --target wasm32-unknown-unknown